wagga40/Zircolite/docs/Advanced.md

 - **"WEF/WEC mode" : One zircolite instance per EVTX**

 	You can use this mode when you have a lot of aggregated EVTX coming from multiple computers.
-It is generaly the case when you use WEF/WEC and you recover the EVTX files from the collector.
+It is generally the case when you use WEF/WEC and you recover the EVTX files from the collector.
 This mode will create one result file per EVTX.

 	```shell
 	find <CASE_DIRECTORY> -type f -name "*.| \